InsomniaDev/SmartThingsAPI/README.md

 6) Enter author: `SmartThings`
 7) Enter description: `SmartApp API for developers`
 7) Under "Oauth", click on Enable OAuth in Smart App.
 More fields will be added to the current form.
 8) Take note of the "Client ID" and "Client Secret".
-These will be used to authenticate and retrieve a token.
-Once the token is saved locally by the library, authentication can proceed without user intervention.
 9) On Redirect URI, enter `http://localhost:4567/OAuthCallback`
 10) The application editor will open with a basic App template.
 Completely delete the editor contents and replace it with the contents of SmartThingsDeveloper.groovy in this package.
 11) Click the Save Button to save your changes.